Bengal bypoll results: Clean sweep for Trinamool in all four constituencies - www.lokmattimes.com

 Bengal bypoll results: Clean sweep for Trinamool in all four constituencies

-Kolkata, July 13 Trinamool Congress candidates have clinched victories with huge margins in all four Assembly constituencies that went for bypolls on July 10.
+Kolkata, July 13 Continuing its winning streak, West Bengal's ruling Trinamool Congress clinched victories with huge margins in all four Assembly constituencies that went for bypolls on July 10.

-With this, the ruling party improves its tally in the Assembly to 229 from 215 and the BJP’s numbers come down to 63 from 77.
+With this, the ruling party improved its tally in the 294-member Assembly to 219 from 215 and the BJP's numbers have now come down to 66 from 77 (tally after 2021 Assembly elections).
+Six seats are vacant, including those held by BJP members who quit and won the recently concluded Lok Sabha elections.

-The Congress and Left Front continue to have zero presence in the West Bengal Assembly.
+The Congress and Left Front continue to have zero presence in the Assembly.

 At Raiganj Assembly constituency in North Dinajpur District, Trinamool Congress candidate Krishna Kalyani has been declared elected by a margin of 50,007 votes, defeating the BJP candidate Manas Kumar Ghosh.